 Joint strategic needs assessment

-The content of the JSNA is arranged into 5 themes:
+The content of the JSNA is arranged into six themes:

-Under each theme are a number of topics and these and are being added to all the time.
-The content of the JSNA is agreed by the JSNA editorial group, which meets quarterly.
+Under each theme are a number of topics and these and are being added to over time.
+The content of the JSNA is agreed by the JSNA editorial group.

-In addition to providing topic based interactive documents, an annual update of core data and summary reports for each local authority and clinical commissioning groups (CCGs) are produced.
+In addition to providing topic-based interactive documents, core data and summary reports for the local authority and primary care networks (PCN) are produced.
 These reports provide a snapshot of the current health and wellbeing indicators.
-The district profiles focus on the wider determinants of health and the CCG profiles have a healthcare public health emphasis.
+The (former) district profiles focus on the wider determinants of health and the PCN profiles have a healthcare public health emphasis.

-The latest profiles are available to view or download from the links in the box on the right hand side of this page.
+The latest profiles are available to view or download from the link at the bottom of this page.

 Please click here to access the JSNA topic documents.